Pawel-Swiercz02/TributePage-freeCodeCamp/README.md

 # TributePage-freeCodeCamp

+My first mobile-first project.
+Designed for devices with width < 768px and then using media queries for larger screens.

-My first mobile-first project. color palette: https://palettes.shecodes.io/palettes/630 To be finished:
+color palette: https://palettes.shecodes.io/palettes/630
--section 2 and 3 on mobile
--overall look on wider screen - media (maybe seperate css file for convenience)